-“You stay away from my daughter.”
-Ramon demanded, looking into Samantha’s alluring eyes.
+“You stay the hell away from my daughter,” demanded Ramon, as he looked into Samantha’s alluring eyes.

-Immediately Ramon ran out of the dining room right past Julius and out of the mansion and to his waiting car.
-Samantha Vring sat back in her chair with a grin and took a sip of wine.
+Ramon ran out of the dining room past Julius and out of the mansion to his waiting car.
+Samantha Vring sat back in her chair with a grin and took a sip of red wine.

-Ramon rushed back home at top speed, running through traffic lights and stop signs, crossing back and forth between street lanes along the way.
-The drive time was cut in half and made it home in fifteen minutes without a single cop on his tail.
+Ramon rushed back home at top speed, running through traffic lights and stop signs, weaving in and out of street lanes along the way.
+The drive time was cut in half, making it home in fifteen minutes without a single cop on his tail.

-Ramon parked in front of his house and saw the front door wide open.
+Ramon parked in front of his house and saw the front door was wide open.
 He jumped out of the vehicle, ran up the front steps and into a ransacked living room.
-Teresa lay on the carpeted floor on her stomach next to the sofa.
-She was trying get herself off the floor using the couch to prop herself up.
+Maria lay on the carpeted floor on her stomach next to the sofa.
+She was trying to use the couch to prop herself up.

-“He took her,” Teresa said.
+“He took her,” Maria said.
 “He just left!
 In the black car!
 Go after them!”

-Soon Ramon was right on the car’s bumper, honking the horn like a mad man.
-Suddenly from the back seat of the sedan Araceli turned around and faced Ramon, her hands pressed against the rear window.
+Ramon threw his cell phone on the sofa and ran out onto the porch.
+The sun began to set as the black Lincoln drive away down the road, empty fields on either side.
+Ramon jumped into his car in pursuit and soon was gaining on the Lincoln.
+The driver of the car should have easily seen that the dark blue Honda Accord was on his tail, yet he chose not to speed up.
+Not even as Ramon was right on the car’s bumper, honking the horn like a mad man.
+From the back seat of the sedan Araceli turned and faced Ramon, her hands pressed against the rear window.
 Tears streamed down her face and she pounded on the glass.
-He couldn’t hear Araceli’s cries but could see by the movement of her lips, her screaming rather, the word “Daddy!”
+He couldn’t hear her cries but could see the movement of her lips; she was screaming “Daddy!”

 Araceli hopped over to driver’s side of the back seat and put her palms up against the side window.

 “Daddy!”
-Araceli screamed, but again Ramon could not hear her.
+Araceli screamed again, but Ramon could barely hear her.

-The tall man rolled down the driver’s window, turned his head to face Ramon for the first time and pointed a black gun out the window at him.
+The tall man rolled down the driver’s window, turned his head to face Ramon and pointed a black gun at him.

 “Shit!”
-Ramon said and took his foot off the gas pedal to slow the Honda down seconds before the gun blast.
-The bullet whizzed past the car’s windshield missing.
-The man in black aimed the gun toward Ramon.
-Two more shots were fired, both missed because Ramon moved back behind the car.
+Ramon said and took his foot off the gas to slow the Honda down seconds before the gun blast.
+The bullet whizzed past the car’s windshield.
+The man in black aimed the gun at Ramon.
+Two more shots were fired, both missing because Ramon had moved back behind the Lincoln.
 Araceli could be seen in the backseat crying.

 Ramon got a good look at the license plate, TJY 628.
 The plates were from out of state, Virginia.

-Without notice, the tail end of the black car swerved away from Ramon to the right, the front end of the car swerving to the left skidding in the street until the whole body of the vehicle became perpendicular to the front end of Ramon’s car.
-Ramon was headed right into back end of the car.
-To avoid a head on collision and risk slamming into Araceli, Ramon jerked the steering wheel to the right and veered off the road.
+Without notice, the tail end of the black car swerved away from Ramon to the right, the front end of it swerving to the left and skidded in the road until the whole body of the vehicle became perpendicular to the front end of Ramon’s car.
+Ramon was headed right into back end of the Lincoln.
+To avoid a collision and risk slamming into Araceli, Ramon jerked the steering wheel to the right and veered off the road.

-The Accord continued down a shallow slope fast then Ramon slammed on the breaks right before almost crashing into the trunk of a spruce.
-He looked out the back windshield; the black sedan stood in the middle of the road, Araceli still crying and pounding on the backdoor window.
-The driver looked at Ramon in his eyes and made not a single expression.
+The Accord continued fast into a field through high weeds and Ramon slammed on the breaks before almost crashing into the trunk of a spruce tree.
+He looked out the back windshield; the black sedan was in the middle of the road, Araceli still crying and pounding on the backdoor window.
+The driver looked at Ramon without expression.

-Ramon put the car in reverse, revved the engine, stepped on the gas and tried to back up the shallow slope.
+Ramon put the Honda in reverse, revved the engine, stepped on the gas and tried with some trouble to back up the car.
 The sedan drove away and out of sight.

-Ramon struggled to get the car up the hill backward and onto the road but did so eventually.
-By then the other car was long gone.
+It was a struggle to get the car through the thick weeds and onto the road but Ramon did so eventually.
+By then the Lincoln was long gone.

 “Son of a bitch!”
-Ramon screamed, slamming his palms on the steering wheel and chased after the car anyway.
-After about ten minutes of driving with the car nowhere in sight, Ramon decided to turn back before he ran out of gas and ended up stranded on the highway.
+Ramon screamed, slamming his palms on the steering wheel.
+He decided to chase the car anyway, but after ten minutes of driving with no sign of the car, Ramon turned back before he ran out of gas and ended up stranded on the highway.

-He failed in saving his daughter, his own flesh and blood.
+He had failed to save his daughter, his own flesh and blood.
 All he had was a license plate number to give to the police.
-He turned around and drove home, hopefully the cops were there and maybe he would learn more.
-Perhaps there was something that Teresa could tell him.
-Ramon would tell the cops about Samantha Vring and the letter, there would be a lead.
+He drove home, hoping the cops were there and that he might learn more.
+Perhaps there was something that Maria could tell him.
+Ramon would tell the cops about Samantha Vring and the letter, and that would be a lead.

 What else could he do?
 Where else could he go?
-Who could possibly have more information on Samantha Vring and that night in the woods?
+Who could possibly have more information on what happened that night in the woods?

-Ramon rushed to see his old “friend”.
-He drove east for fifteen minutes and finally parked.
-He walked up to the porch and knocked on the door of the halfway house that was just at the edge of Ravensgate.
-It was a two-story wooden house painted yellow, a large tree was to the left and a wide field in back.
+Ramon rushed to see his old “friend” in Ravensgate.
+After parking the car, he walked up to the porch and knocked on the door of the halfway house located at the east end of Ravensgate.
+It was a two-story wooden structure painted yellow, with a large tree to the left and a wide field out back.

-“Hi, can I speak to Frankie Garcia?”
-Ramon aske
+“Hi, can I speak to Frank Garcia?”
+Ramon asked.

 “A friend of his.
 Ramon.”